 When you feel engaged at work, you’re energized, focused, and motivated to do better.
 And that energy spreads – you’re a joy to be around!
 And not just for your co-workers, but also for your family and the coffee shop baristas.
 Everyone benefits from the ripple effect of engagement.

 But feeling engaged is a moving target, and you’re not going to feel on top of your game 100% of the time.
 No one can.
-So when you need a lift, here are five things you can do to re-engage and do your best work.
+In fact, Gallup estimates that roughly 36% of employees in the U.S. feel engaged in their work and workplace.
+That tells us there is a lot of room for improvement.
+So when you need a lift, we’re here to help you feel more engaged with your work and your team members.

 Remind yourself why you’re there

 Write down your own personal engaged purpose – why are you there, at your desk, right now?
 Make this into your own motivational quote for why you want to be at your job.
 Of course, nobody loves what they do every single second, and it’s easy to forget why you really, at your core, love what you do.
 Or, maybe you don’t love what you do, but you love the results of what you do, like being able to take care of your family.

 Whatever your reason is, write it down and place it somewhere you’ll see it every day.
 Read our Engaged Purpose instructions here to gather inspiration for writing your own!

 Actively show appreciation for your co-workers who make your job easier and more delightful.
 Sometimes, the best way to feel better is to acknowledge what you’re grateful for, and you’ll be motivated to reciprocate and help them out in turn.